-1. The 87th Texas legislature passed statewide redistricting maps for the state house, the state senate, and the U.S. Congress that are based on the unconstitutional and unlawful use of race.
+1. Texas's latest statewide redistricting maps as a result of the decennial census for the state house, the state senate, and the U.S. Congress intentionally discriminate against Black voters and other voters of color.
 On the one hand, manipulation of populations based on race predominated in crucial districting decisions, diluting the voting rights of Black voters and other voters of color.
-On the other hand, the legislature and its line drawers not only completely ignored the astounding growth of communities of color in failing to create additional majority-minority districts, but actually reduced the number of majority-minority districts in the state.
-The maps are an affront to Texas's voters of color.
-This Court should throw out these three plans and order a redrawing of the plans so as to restore the voting strength legally due to Black voters and other voters of color in Texas.
+On the other hand, the legislature and its line drawers not only completely ignored the astounding growth of communities of color in failing to create additional majority-minority districts, but instead counteracted the source of that growth by reducing the number of majorityminority districts in the state.
+These three maps are an affront to Texas's voters of color.
+This Court should throw out these three plans and order a redrawing of the plans so as to cure the racially discriminatory intent that infects all three plans and thus provide to the Black voters and other voters of color in Texas their appropriate legal voting strength.

 - 2. According to the 2020 census, Texas gained the most residents of any state in the country since 2010, and 95% of that growth came from communities of color.
-Despite the well-documented undercounting of racial and ethnic minorities in the 2020 Census, Texas's 3,999,944 new residents were almost all Black, Hispanic, and Asian. - 3.
-Had the map drawers and the legislature even attempted to draw districts that accurately reflect Texas's population without the improper consideration of race, opportunities for people of color to elect candidates of their choice would have necessarily increased.
+Despite the welldocumented undercounting of racial and ethnic minorities in the 2020 Census, Texas's 3,999,944 new residents were almost all Black, Hispanic, and Asian. - 3.
+Had the map drawers and the legislature even attempted to draw districts that accurately reflect Texas's population and population growth without the improper consideration of race, opportunities for people of color to elect candidates of their choice would have necessarily increased.
 But even though the growth of communities of color throughout the state has resulted in numerous areas where majority-minority districts could be created, the new redistricting maps fail to create additional districts in which voters of color have the opportunity to elect candidates of choice.
-Adding insult to injury, the legislature's maps actually decrease the number of majority-minority districts in all three of the plans. - 4.
-These maps ensure that, contrary to what should occur given their dwindling population, Anglo1 voters will maintain control of the state legislature and the congressional delegation for the foreseeable future, at the expense of providing voters of color an opportunity to elect candidates of their preference.
+Adding insult to injury, the legislature's maps actually decrease the number of majorityminority districts in all three of the plans. - 4.
+These three maps ensure that, contrary to what should occur given their dwindling population, Anglo1 voters will maintain control of the state legislature and the congressional delegation for the foreseeable future, at the expense of providing voters of color an opportunity to elect candidates of their preference.